 - Comes with a durable and tough leather or plastic sheath

 - It is just the right size for a survival knife

 - It is not easy to sharpen

 - It is not the cheapest blade out there

 The ruggedness of the Falkniven F1 is its best-selling feature.
 When compared to other survival knives, this Swedish creation is a class above the competition.
 Thus, while it’s minimalistic design might be deceiving, this is a world class blade designed for the survivalist in you.
-And while you will need the best camping knife sharpener, the Falkniyen is still a great knife.
+And while you will need the camping knife sharpener, the Falkniyen is still a great knife.

 Gerber LMF II Survival Knife

 Considerably cheaper than the Fallkniven F1, the Gerber LMF 11 survival knife lacks the minimalistic design of its counterpart.
 Instead, the manufacturer of this knife opted for a premium look.